bartmichu/zfs-scenarios/replication-ssh-push-syncoid/README.md

 **The scenario:**

-**Workstation contains a ZFS pool or datasets that needs to be backed up off-site to replication server.
+**Workstation contains a ZFS pool or datasets that needs to be backed up off-site to backup server.
 The backup should run in push mode and use minimal privileges on both sides.
-The replication server should maintain its own independent retention policy.
-If the source pool is encrypted, the replication server must not require access to the decrypted data or the workstation's encryption keys.
+The backup server should maintain its own independent retention policy.
+If the source pool is encrypted, the backup server must not require access to the decrypted data or the workstation's encryption keys.
 If the source pool is not encrypted, server-side encryption can be used instead.**

-## 1. Create a dedicated user account on the system with the target data pool (all commands are executed as `admin@replicaserver1`)
+## 1. Create a dedicated user account on the system with the target data pool (all commands are executed as `admin@backupserver1`)

 1. Create a dedicated user account: